From red tape to results: Unlocking public value through smarter procurement

 Commercial cooking is the third-largest single source of Particulate Matter (PM 2.5) in London, originating from cooking fuels and food preparation methods like frying and grilling.
 PM2.5 are tiny particles in the air that are small enough to travel deep inside the lungs, heart and brain.
 Long-term exposure has been linked to serious health conditions such as heart disease, respiratory illnesses, and even cognitive decline.

-When the Westminster City Council endeavoured to tackle this problem through a trial of a new air purification system, the secret ingredient in their recipe for delivery was a process of procurement that allowed the council to find, pilot and scale innovation.
+When the Westminster City Council endeavoured to tackle this problem through a trial of a new air purification system, the secret ingredient in their recipe for delivery was a process of procurement that allowed the Council to find, pilot and scale innovation.
+When used effectively, procurement can be the key ingredient that gives local government programmes more impact.

 Second, there’s a capability gap.
 Even when there is appetite to try something new, many local authorities lack the in-house skills, training or confidence to engage the market differently.
 Often, procurement teams are not embedded in service delivery or policy discussions early enough and innovation teams may not fully understand procurement rules or flexibilities.

 Third, there’s a data problem.
 We cannot improve what we do not measure.
 The new Procurement Act and its accompanying digital platform are already making improvements, but many public bodies still lack consistent, well-structured data on how much their organisation spends on innovation (internal resources or procurement spend).
-They are not able to assess where innovation is required or the level of effectiveness and the return on investment achieved on any innovation activity.
+They are not

 Lastly, the rate of technological change has never been greater.
 We are seeing new advances coming out incredibly quickly from quantum, AI, connectivity, cloud, new materials, IoT devices and much more.
 The public sector needs to quickly assess what is market hype and what can actually add value.
 The ability of public bodies to adopt new tools through pre-market engagement, pre-commercial procurement and experimentation has never been more necessary.
-Solving these challenges can fundamentally change results.

-And to keep on getting better at using procurement, we need better information: standardised data, shared defi nitions, and better categorisation – so that we can meaningfully track whether innovation is having the desired effect.
-The new Procurement Act is a step in the right direction, and IPEC’s work supports organisations in making use of the new opportunities in the act.
-Over 3,000 people across the UK, from local authorities and NHS trusts to suppliers and academics, are actively engaging with IPEC to share knowledge, test approaches and build confi dence in innovation-led procurement.
+Because to keep on getting better at using procurement, we need better information: standardised data, shared definitions, and better categorisation—so that we can meaningfully track whether innovation is having the desired effect.
+The new Procurement Act is a step in the right direction, and IPEC’s work supports organisations in making use of the new opportunities in the Act.

+Over 3,000 people across the UK, from local authorities and NHS trusts to suppliers and academics, are actively engaging with IPEC to share knowledge, test approaches and build confidence in innovation-led procurement.
 Now we want to see more authorities embedding a “test, learn, grow” approach into their procurement strategies, where market engagement is iterative, evidence-led and mission-aligned.
 Regulation and high level policy alone can’t deliver the potential of procurement: culture, skills and capability all need to evolve.
 With the right tools, leadership and support, procurement can go from an overlooked process to one of the public sector’s most powerful instruments for change.
+As the Institute for Government recently highlighted, the new Commercial Innovation Hub in DSIT should work closely with organisations such as Innovate UK and the Innovation Procurement Empowerment Centre to share best practice and build capability across the public sector.
+IPEC stands ready to support this effort, helping government bodies at all

 Categories